Aftercare and living rules after a facelift

 YOU MAY NOT DO THIS YET:

-• Wear makeup (only after 3 weeks)
+• Wearing makeup (only after 3 weeks)

 • Heavy lifting or physically strenuous work